karmaniverous/blog/collections/_posts/2024-10-23-betting-on-bali-my-journey-into-the-offshoring-business.md

 John Galt's most advantageous payment terms offer a fully-trained, closely-managed, well-equipped full-time support resource for a **total cost of $48,000 per year**.

-This represents a 14% price advantage over the inshoring scenario above, and **a whopping 44% savings over what you are probably paying right now!**
+This represents a 14% price advantage over the domestic onshoring scenario described above, and **a whopping 44% savings over what you are probably paying right now!**

 Other options are available, including half-time resources and quarterly or monthly payment terms.
 This gives you the ability to **limit your offshoring commitment** and **scale your support team** based on actual demand without unnecessary overhead.